FINANCIAL EDUCATION & HEALTH

 The financial crisis of 2008 did not only uncover the financial illiteracy of the individual, it also showed that the financial and economic system we created is master rather than servant, uncontrollable by the individual or society as a whole, with money as an end in itself.
 Pure financial return as a prerequisite for any activity combined with the concentration of wealth and, consequently, power.
 How would we shape our economic and financial system if we put health, well-being and ecology at the heart of it?

 In June and September 2018, trial lessons in financial education took place in Belgian secondary education.
 Based on the findings of the trial lessons, the content of the educational package was further developed.
-Active Health Foundation has made a contribution by means of consultancy services.
+Active Health Foundation has made a contribution through consultancy services.